viam-labs/zipapp-module/README.md

 > This is in viamrobotics org because it needs to access the private [upload-module](https://github.com/viamrobotics/upload-module) action

 > [!WARNING]
-> This pattern may not work fcor your project -- zipapp can't bundle C extension modules
+> This pattern may not work for your project -- zipapp can't bundle C extension modules

 # wifi_sensor